25. ON ART AND CRAFTSMANSHIP

-Karl Marx (d.1883) and his followers had a penchant for criticising the nineteenth century bourgeoisie for the ostentatious display of arts and crafts in their wealthy homes.
+Karl Marx (d.1883) and his followers exercised a penchant for criticising the nineteenth century bourgeoisie for the ostentatious display of arts and crafts in their wealthy homes.
 This critique was no doubt relevant enough; wealth is so often a medium for status assets.
 However, the middle class were here viewed as omnipresent enemies in the class struggle.
 Marx and Engels were both middle class intellectuals who tended to read the theme of class struggle into everything.
 To them, history was merely a record of class struggle.

 The Marxist theory of art was pervasive, without always being recognised.
 Very briefly, artefacts associated with the values of conventional society were viewed as an indicator of inferior art.
 Thus, like religion, conventional art was more or less an opiate factor.
 However, "progress" could be attended by unrecognised problems, whether political, social, or aesthetic.
-In basic terms, "the claim of Marx to a socialist science of history was fraught with setbacks in future historical events of the kind associated with Stalin" (see entry no. 7 above).
+In basic terms, "the claim of Marx to a socialist science of history was fraught with setbacks in future historical events of the kind associated with Stalin" (article no. 7 on this website).

 Social criticism in relation to art has never been more relevant than in the contemporary environment.
-My chapter on arts and crafts ended with a brief critical reflection on contemporary art, a subject which has provided fuel for strong arguments, enthusiasms, and denials.
+My chapter on arts and crafts ended with a brief critical reflection on contemporary art.
 I am unable to write as an enthusiast in that direction.
-Even some enthusiasts have queried the astounding prices, paid in leading auction rooms, for works of contemporary art.
+Even some partisans have queried the astounding prices, achieved by leading auction rooms, for works of contemporary art.
 Those dizzy prices have been paid by multi-millionaires and billionaires.
 The total amount of capital expended in this manner, during the past two decades, could easily have comprised a massive boost to major charities.
-The dollar demand for Andy Warhol and other trendy artists has aroused accusations that the global super-rich, who invest in this sector of art, have lost all due perspective.
+The demand for Andy Warhol and other trendy artists has aroused accusations that the global super-rich, who invest in this sector of art, have lost all due perspective.